- What Is It?

 - Blood conserving techniques are an important aspect of limiting transfusion requirements.

 - Blood banks are responsible for collecting, testing, and storing blood.

 - People with Type O, negative blood are considered universal donors as it is safe to transfuse to nearly everyone.

 - Most of the time a transfusion is not a "whole blood" transfusion, but rather certain blood products, with red blood cells being the most common.

 What is a blood transfusion?

 The safest blood product is your own, so if a transfusion is likely, this is your lowest risk choice.
-Unfortunately this option is usually only practical when preparing for elective surgery.
-In most other instances the patient can not donate their own blood due to the acute nature of the need for blood.
-Although you have the right to refuse a blood transfusion, this decision may hold life-threatening consequences.
-If you are a parent deciding for your child, you as the parent or guardian must understand that in a life-threatening situation your doctors will act in your child's best interest to insure your child's health and well being in accordance with standards of medical care regardless of religious beliefs.
+Unfortunately, this option is usually only practical when preparing for elective surgery.
+In most other instances, the person cannot donate their own blood due to the acute nature of the need for blood.
+Although you have the right to refuse a blood transfusion, this decision may have life-threatening consequences.
+If you are a parent deciding for your child, you as the parent or guardian must understand that in a life-threatening situation your doctors will act in your child's best interest to insure your child's health and wellbeing in accordance with standards of medical care regardless of religious beliefs.
 Please carefully review this material and decide with your doctor which option(s) you prefer, understanding that your doctor will always act in the best interest of his or her patient.